rrwick/Basecalling-comparison/README.md

 This plot shows the distribution of read length to reference length for each alignment.
 It shows whether the basecaller is more prone to insertions or deletions.
 100% (same length) means that insertions and deletions are equally likely. <100% means that deletions are more common than insertions. >100% means that insertions are more common than deletions.

-Curiously, many basecallers produce a distinctly bimodal distribution here.
+Curiously, many basecallers produce a distinctly bimodal distribution.
 For example, Albacore v2.0.2 has a good median value of quite near 100%, but any individual read is more likely to fall either around 99% or 101%.
 I'm not sure what might be behind this.
 Albacore v0.9.1 stands out with many overly-long reads, while Scrappie events tends to make short reads.
 This explains the total yield differences we saw earlier.